jamesefrank/bulletin/2018/sections/016-call-response.md

 Hear us, good Lord.

-Guard and strengthen your servant
-Donald Trump, our President, that he may put his trust in you, and seek your honor and glory.
+Guard and strengthen our President, that he may put his trust in you, and seek your honor and glory.

 Hear us, good Lord.